benbox69/stellantis-oauth-helper/README.md

 A simple Python GUI tool to assist with the OAuth2 authorization flow for Stellantis services (MyPeugeot, MyCitroën, MyDS, MyOpel, MyVauxhall, etc.).

-This tool dynamically fetches the latest configuration from the official [Home Assistant Stellantis integration](https://github.com/andreadegiovine/homeassistant-stellantis-vehicles), and allows users to easily retrieve the OAuth2 authorization code without manual browser inspection.
+This tool dynamically fetches the latest configuration from the [Home Assistant Stellantis integration](https://github.com/andreadegiovine/homeassistant-stellantis-vehicles), and allows users to easily retrieve the OAuth2 authorization code without manual browser inspection.

 ## ✨ Features